-Table 2-13

-Disk Parameters
+Table 2-13Disk Parameters

 Parameter Use to Enable Disk Read After Write Verify = value Control whether information written to disk is compared with that in memory.
 Usually, you shouldn't disable this portion of Hot Fix.
 Supported values: ON, OFF.
 Default: ON.
 If your disks are mirrored and reliable and you need extra speed on disk writes, using OFF can almost double the speed of disk writes.
 Some disks and drivers provide their own read-after-write verify procedure.
 In this case, set the parameter to OFF, so the read-after-write-verify operation isn't done twice.
 Changing this value affects only disks loaded after the parameter is changed.
-To set this value for currently loaded disks, use the "Disk Information" option of the MONITOR utility.
-See "MONITOR" on page 158 You can set this parameter in the STARTUP.NCF file.
+To set this value for currently loaded disks, use the Disk Information option of the MONITOR utility.
+See "MONITOR" on page 142 You can set this parameter in the STARTUP.NCF file.
 Remirror Block Size = value Sets the remirror block size in 4 KB increments.
 (1=4 KB, 2=8 KB, 8=32 KB, etc.) Supported values: 1 to 8.
 Default: 1.
-Concurrent Remirror Requests = value Sets the number of remirror requests per logical partition.
-Supported values: 2 to 32.
+Concurrent Remirror Requests = Sets the number of remirror requests per logical partition. value Supported values: 2 to 32.
 Default: 4.
+Mirrored Devices Are Out of Sync Sets the frequency (in minutes) for checking out-of-sync devices.
+Message Frequency = time Supported values: 5 to 9999 minutes.
+Default: 30 minutes.
+You can set this parameter in the STARTUP.NCF file.